instructor-ai/instructor/docs/prompting/zero_shot/s2a.md

                 Text by user:
                 Mary has 3 times as much candy as Megan.
                 Mary then adds 10 more pieces of candy to her collection.
-                Max has 1000 more books than Mary.
+                Max is 5 years older than Mary.
                 If Megan has 5 pieces of candy, how many does Mary have in total?
                 """,
         }